BrainsOnBoard/procedural_paper/README.md

 ### Windows
 1. Navigate to the ``genn/userproject/PotjansMicrocircuit_project`` directory of this repository.
 2. Build the project runner executable with ``msbuild ..\userprojects.sln /t:generate_potjans_microcircuit_runner /p:Configuration=Release``
-3. Build and simulate the project with ``generate_run test`` where "test" is the name of the folder to save the model output.
+3. Build and simulate the project with ``generate_run test`` where "test" is the name of the directory to save the model output.
-4. Plot results with ``python plot.py test`` where "test" is again the name of the folder to save the model output.
+4. Plot results with ``python plot.py test`` where "test" is again the name of the directory to save the model output.

 ### Linux
 1. Navigate to the ``genn/userproject/PotjansMicrocircuit_project`` directory of this repository.
 2. Build the project runner executable with ``make``
-3. Build and simulate the project with ``./generate_run test`` where "test" is the name of the folder to save the model output.
+3. Build and simulate the project with ``./generate_run test`` where "test" is the name of the directory to save the model output.
-4. Plot results with ``python plot.py test`` where "test" is again the name of the folder to save the model output.
+4. Plot results with ``python plot.py test`` where "test" is again the name of the directory to save the model output.

 A raster plot resembling this one should then be displayed:
 ![Microcircuit output](microcircuit_demo.png)